-- Submit a complete application (see criteria below). - Be an MD or DO who is junior faculty who qualifies as an early-stage investigator (see below), or a current fellow, in Adult or Pediatric Hematology; Obstetrics/Gynecology; a Women's Reproductive Health speciality such as Adolescent Medicine or Pediatric/Adolescent Gynecology; or another specialty that involves the care of women and girls with bleeding disorders - If a junior faculty: - May hold a faculty position in a US academic institution - Must be within seven-years of completing training in Pediatric or Adult Hematology or Women's Reproductive Health specialty - Must be within seven years of completing training for a career that will have a substantial component of, or overlap with, the disciplines of hemostasis and/or women's reproductive health as of January 1, 2021
+- Submit a complete application (see criteria below) - Be an MD or DO who is junior faculty who qualifies as an early-stage investigator (see below), or a current fellow, in Adult or Pediatric Hematology; Obstetrics/Gynecology; a Women's Reproductive Health speciality such as Adolescent Medicine or Pediatric/Adolescent Gynecology; or another specialty that involves the care of women and girls with bleeding disorders - Junior faculty is defined as: - May hold a faculty position in a US academic institution - Must be within seven-years of completing training in Pediatric or Adult Hematology or Women's Reproductive Health specialty - Must be within seven years of completing training for a career that will have a substantial component of, or overlap with, the disciplines of hemostasis and/or women's reproductive health as of January 1, 2021

-Exceptions to the seven-year requirement may be made for applicants who provide a legitimate explanation for being more than seven years out of fellowship, such as taking time off for family-related matters or for moving to another area of medicine.
-Applicants who believe they may be exempt from the seven-year requirement should email an explanation as well as a letter of confirmation to kfunkhouser@fwgbd.org so that a determination may be made as to eligibility before the application is prepared.
+Exceptions to the seven-year requirement may be made for applicants who provide a justifiable explanation for being more than seven years out of fellowship, such as taking time off for family-related matters or for changing career path in medicine.
+Applicants who seek an exemption from the seven-year requirement should email an explanation as well as a letter of confirmation from the mentor to kfunkhouser@fwgbd.org so that a determination may be made as to eligibility before the application is prepared.

-- Have an experienced primary research mentor who is mid-career or senior faculty with a research track record at the applicant's home institution - Demonstrate active, working collaboration with a peer in the related discipline- Women's Reproductive Health specialty for the Hematology applicant and Hematology for the Women's Reproductive Health specialty (or Related Career) applicant - Have an approved or a pending IRB approval at the time of grant submission - Have not been a prior FWGBD RFA recipient in the category of bleeding
+Identify and confirm an experienced primary research mentor who is mid-career or senior faculty with a research track record in obtaining research funding at the applicant's home institution fwgbd.org

+- Demonstrate active, working collaboration with a peer in the related discipline- Women's Reproductive Health specialty for the Hematology applicant and Hematology for the Women's Reproductive Health specialty (or related career) applicant - Have an approved or a pending IRB approval at the time of grant submission - Have not been a prior FWGBD RFA recipient in the category of bleeding